decentration/edgeware-node/Validating-on-Edgeware-v0.2.0.md

 ## Requirements
 1. You will need 3 keypairs: a `stash` (ed25519 or sr25519), `controller` (ed25519 or sr25519), and `session` (only ed25519) account.
 You can generate these using the `subkey` utility.
 We will be using derived keys in the examples, if you do not use derived keys, simply input the seed/mnemonic needed to sign from these accounts.
-2. You will need at least the existential balance in both the `stash` and `controller` accounts.
+2. You will need at least the existential balance (INSERT VALUE?) in both the `stash` and `controller` accounts.
 3. You will need a live, fully-synced Edgeware testnet node running with the `--validator` and `--key <SESSION_KEY>.
+(Link to node launch docs?)

 ## Onboarding process
 For each step we will post the CLI command that you will need to use with the [edgeware-cli](https://github.com/hicommonwealth/edgeware-cli).